Ralith/planetmap/README.md

 convenient to generate vertexes on-demand on the GPU based on heightmap data and `Chunk` coordinates. `heightmap.glsl` provides an example of this suitable for use in a vertex shader.

+## Example

+Planetmap includes a simple, unoptimized Vulkan demo that can be launched with `cargo run --release --features=ash --example demo`.
+Use WASDRF and click-and-drag to move; velocity is proportional to altitude..
+For simplicity, it skips important optimizations such as generating and transferring chunks asynchronously in background threads and precomputing coarse octaves of the noise function used.